bankproxy/bankproxy/docs/guide/execution.md

 Authorization: Basic MThkODFmODNiNWZiNmJm...NDYwODc3MTVjNGEyZTI=
 ```

-BankProxy will respond with the result and will delete it from it's internal storage, so requesting the same result twice will not work:
+BankProxy will respond with the result and will delete it from its internal storage, so requesting the same result twice will not work:

 ```http
 HTTP/1.1 200 OK